gnaresh/aqimonit/README.md

 # AQIMonit
 The project provides a UI to monitor the Air Quality Index of Cities in India.
+(3 hrs Development & Developer Testing Time + 30min Documentation & Deployment Time)

 - City Wise Live Air Quality Index Monitoring
 - AQI Highlighted with different colors based on the level